CAPeddle/raspbian-server/README.md

 ## Planning
 Control on Restful then eventually Websockets. but initially Restful

+## Frontend Technology

+React -> over Vue  because it's more like programming. well JS anyway Vue is a lot like HTML, and I don't like HTML or CSS

+React vs Bootsrap -> React can lead to React Native

 ## Source Projects & Forums
 1. For the UDP broadcasting  https://github.com/ninedraft/python-udp